-Instead of rushing to post a statement regarding recent protests in support of Black Lives Matter, Indigenous people, and all minorities we chose to pause, reflect, and detail an action plan.
+Instead of rushing to post statements in support of Black Lives Matter, Indigenous people, LGBTQIA, and all minorities, we choose to pause, reflect, and create an action plan.

-For me, it was more important to get it right.
+For me, it is more important to get it right.
 What we say must be genuine, meaningful, and quantifiable.
+Actions speak louder than words.

-The team at THEMUSEUM has spent the last month discussing the best approach.
-Those conversations were often driven by creative tension as we all want to do what is right.
-I am pleased with the outcome as it is the beginning of a process, not the end.
-It is something we welcome others to add to and that we must frequently review to ensure we have stayed the course and shown leadership.
+The team at THEMUSEUM continues discussing the best approach.
+Those conversations are often driven by creative tension.
+We all want to do what is right.
+I am pleased with the outcome.
+This is the beginning of a process, not the end.
+We welcome the voices and opinions of our community.
+We will continue to review to ensure we have stayed the course and shown leadership.

 THEMUSEUM has always prided itself on being a premier cultural destination, a place of ideas, and for creative thinking.
 And a place to host inspired play for all stages of life.
 Being a cultural destination, a place that amplifies diverse voices and fosters diversity and inclusion comes with the need for us to continue to educate ourselves and hold ourselves accountable.
 We must always strive to do better.